aisven/fullstack-ml-academy-homework/README.md

 * Hyperparameter Optimization
 * Time Series Forecasting using LSTM RNN

+## Disclaimer regarding the code

+The code has been written in a relatively verbose free style for studying purposes.
+It is not production-ready and it is not to be regarded as research-related or blog-article code.
+Inline comments have been written to verbosely describe aspects that came up during coding.
+Assertions have been added to confirm certain conditions along the way.

 ## Setup

 This section describes the usual setup procedures as conceived by the academy.
 However, this project can be setup and used in different ways if desired.